FAQs

 What makes up a Big Dog diet?

-Big Dog healthy raw food diets are based on evolutionary dietary principles of cats and dogs (also referred to as BARF – Bones and Raw Food, or Biologically Appropriate Raw Food).
-Our diets consist of 80% muscle meat and offal, 10% crushed real bone, 5% fresh vegetables and fruit and 5% other healthy ingredients.
+Big Dog healthy raw food diets are based on evolutionary dietary principles of cats and dogs (also referred to as BARF – Bones and Raw Food or Biologically Appropriate Raw Food).
+Our dog diets consist of approximately 70% muscle meat, 10% offal, 10% crushed real bone, 10% fresh vegetables, fruit and other healthy ingredients (eg, eggs, herbs goats whey etc).
+Our cat diets are higher in meat and lower in plant matter than our dog recipes.

 How much of the Wild and Free roll do I use?
 How much do I add to it?